 Procedure Comments Determine whether the DD has developed and implemented appropriate, written risk-based procedures for conducting ongoing CDD for all customers, including charity, nonprofit organization (NPO) and digital asset foundation customers, and that these procedures enable the DD to: Understand the nature and purpose of the customer relationship in order to develop a customer risk profile.
-Conduct ongoing monitoring: for the purpose of identifying and reporting suspicious transactions; and on a risk basis, to maintain and update customer information, including information regarding the beneficial owner(s) of legal entity customers.
-(As a reminder, charity and NPO customers are only subject to the control prong of the beneficial ownership requirement, which requires the identification and verification of a single individual with significant responsibility to control, manage, or direct a legal entity customer.)
+Conduct ongoing monitoring:

+Procedure Comments Use customer information and the customer risk profile to understand the types of transactions in which a particular customer would be expected to engage, and to establish a baseline against which suspicious transactions are identified.
+Determine whether the DD, as part of the overall CDD program, has effective processes to develop customer risk profiles that identify the specific risks of individual customers including, as appropriate, charity and other NPO customers.
+Determine whether the DD has policies, procedures, and processes to identify customers that may pose higher risk for money laundering, terrorist financing (ML/TF), and other illicit financial activities, which may include certain charities and other NPOs.
+Policies, procedures, Comments and processes generally include whether and when, based on risk, it is appropriate to obtain and review additional customer information, including guidance for resolving issues when insufficient, inaccurate, or unverifiable information is obtained.
+Determine whether the risk-based CDD policies, procedures, and processes are commensurate with the DD's ML/TF and other illicit financial activity risk profile.
+In particular, in the case of a digital asset foundation, determine whether the DD's policies, procedures, and processes adequately consider risks associated with the foundation, including founder anonymity and negative news associated with the foundation and/or project team.
+4. Determine whether the DD's system for 4.
+Determine whether the DD's system for monitoring charity and other NPO customer accounts for suspicious activities, and for reporting suspicious activities, is adequate given the DD's risk profile.

 Procedure Comments

+5. Determine if performing risk-focused testing is

+appropriate based on the review of a risk

+assessment, prior examination reports, other

+examination information, or a review of the

+DD's audit findings.
+If risk-focused testing is

+appropriate, select a sample of charity, NPO, and

-Use customer information and the customer
+foundation customer relationships and request

+applicable documentation to perform risk-

+focused testing.
+From the sample selected,

+perform the following examination procedures:

+Determine whether the DD collects

-risk profile to understand the types of
+appropriate information to understand the

-transactions in which a particular customer

-would be expected to engage, and to establish

-a baseline against which suspicious

-transactions are identified.
+nature and purpose of customer relationships

+and to evaluate such customers according to

+their particular characteristics when assessing

-2. Determine whether the DD, as part of the overall
+whether the DD can effectively mitigate the

-CDD program, has effective processes to

-develop customer risk profiles that identify the

-specific risks of individual customers including,

-as appropriate, charity and other NPO customers.
+potential risk those customers may pose.

-3. Determine whether the DD has policies,
+Determine whether the DD effectively

-procedures, and processes to identify customers

-that may pose higher risk for money laundering,

-terrorist financing (ML/TF), and other illicit

-financial activities, which may include certain

-charities and other NPOs.
-Policies, procedures,

-and processes generally include whether and

-when, based on risk, it is appropriate to obtain

-and review additional customer information,
+incorporates customer information, including

-including guidance for resolving issues when

-insufficient, inaccurate, or unverifiable

-information is obtained.
-Determine whether the

-risk-based CDD policies, procedures, and

-processes are commensurate with the DD's

-ML/TF and other illicit financial activity risk
+beneficial ownership information for legal

+entity customers, into the customer risk

 profile.
-In particular, in the case of a digital asset
+(As a reminder, charity and NPO

+customers are only subject to the control

+prong of the beneficial ownership

+requirement, which requires the identification

+and verification of a single individual with

+significant responsibility to control, manage,

+or direct a legal entity customer.)

+Review transaction activity for selected

+customer relationships and, if necessary,

+request and review specific transactions and

+transaction monitoring documentation to

-foundation, determine whether the DD's
+determine whether the DD has identified and

+reported any suspicious activity.

+6. Based on examination and testing procedures

+completed, form a conclusion about the

+adequacy of, and the DD's adherence to, its

-policies, procedures, and processes adequately
+policies, procedures, and processes associated

-consider risks associated with the foundation,

-including founder anonymity and negative news

-associated with the foundation and/or project

-team.

-4. Determine whether the DD's system for 1

-monitoring charity and other NPO customer
+with charity and other NPO customers.

-accounts for suspicious activities, and for

-reporting suspicious activities, is adequate given

-the DD's risk profile.

-Procedure Comments 5.
-Determine if performing risk-focused testing is appropriate based on the review of a risk assessment, prior examination reports, other examination information, or a review of the DD's audit findings.
-If risk-focused testing is appropriate, select a sample of charity, NPO, and foundation customer relationships and request applicable documentation to perform risk-focused testing.
-From the sample selected, perform the following examination procedures: Determine whether the DD collects appropriate information to understand the nature and purpose of customer relationships and to evaluate such customers according to their particular characteristics when assessing whether the DD can effectively mitigate the potential risk those customers may pose.
-Determine whether the DD effectively incorporates customer information, including beneficial ownership information for legal entity customers, into the customer risk profile.
-(As a reminder, charity and NPO customers are only subject to the control prong of the beneficial ownership requirement, which requires the identification and verification of a single individual with significant responsibility to control, manage, or direct a legal entity customer.)
-Comments 6.
-Based on examination and testing procedures completed, form a conclusion about the adequacy of, and the DD's adherence to, its policies, procedures, and processes associated with charity and other NPO customers.